Jurf al-Sakhar

-Jurf al-Nasr (جرف النصر) is a small town in Iraq, located about 60 kilometers southwest of Baghdad.
+Jurf al-Sakhar (جرف الصخر) is a small town in Iraq, located about 60 kilometers southwest of Baghdad.
 It is near Musayyib and approximately 80 kilometers east of Fallujah.
-The town was formerly known as Jurf al-Sakhar (جرف الصخر).
 At the start of 2014, Jurf al-Sakhar had about 89,000 residents, mostly Sunni Muslims from the al-Janabi tribe.
 The former residents are now largely refugees in Fallujah, Yusofiyya, Al Musayyib, and the current population is about 15,000.

 History

 In the 1990s, Jurf al-Sakhar housed a large military complex, including the Al Hakum facility, at one time Iraq's most sophisticated and largest biological weapons production factory.

 During the Iraq War troop surge of 2007, Jurf al-Sakhar was one of the first towns under the "concerned citizens" program, in which the local populace was paid to secure the town via checkpoints along its roads, funded by money supplied by the U.S. military.
 The influx of money led to an almost instantaneous decrease in violence in the area.
 It was also the location of some of the most bitter fighting during Operation Iraqi Freedom.
 Nine medals for valor were awarded to the paratroopers of Apache Company, 1st Battalion, 501st Parachute Infantry Regiment (Geronimo), for their actions in and around the town.
 The unit was also awarded the Valorous Unit Award, the second highest unit award in the U.S. Army.